 We can see elements of the Asian model in action by taking a closer look at two of the world’s biggest ad-supported markets: China and India.

-iQiyi epitomizes several aspects of the Asian model.
+iQiyi epitomises several aspects of the Asian model.
 Launched in 2010 by China’s largest search engine, Baidu, iQiyi began as an ad-supported video aggregation service.
-In exchange for free content, users watch ad spots.15 By 2014, 212 million people were watching ads—and free video content—on iQiyi.
+In exchange for free content, users watch ad spots.
+15 By 2014, 212 million people were watching ads—and free video content—on iQiyi.

 In 2018, iQiyi launched an initial public offering as it pursued an ambitious expansion of its entertainment offerings.
-This included buying one of China’s top video game producers, Chengdu Skymoons.16 It has continued expanding its subscription offerings with exclusive live sports17 such as Spain’s top football league, La Liga, and by spending big on original dramas and movies.18
+This included buying one of China’s top video game producers, Chengdu Skymoons.
+16 It has continued expanding its subscription offerings with exclusive live sports 17 such as Spain’s top american football league, La Liga and by spending big on original dramas and movies.
+18

-Indian consumers are cost-conscious, and many are willing to watch ads to access free or lower-cost video content.29 This has helped the country’s ad-supported video services to scale rapidly.
+Indian consumers are cost-conscious and many are willing to watch ads to access free or lower-cost video content.
+29 This has helped the country’s ad-supported video services to scale rapidly.
 So has the advent of affordable smartphones and 4G wireless with low data rates.
 Good phones with screen sizes exceeding six inches can be bought for around 7,000 Indian rupees, or under US$100.
-Affordability has put smartphones within reach of more consumers, and 400 million Indians—38 percent of the population—now own one.
-Of course, you can’t use a smartphone to watch videos without a reliable, affordable wireless connection.
-The entry of new telecom providers into the Indian market in 2016 reduced the price of data plans and made streaming affordable.30 India now has the highest data usage per smartphone in the world, at nearly 9.8 gigabytes per month.31
+Affordability has put smartphones within reach of more consumers and 400 million Indians—38 per cent of the population—now own one.
+Of course, you can’t use a smartphone to watch videos without a reliable, affordable wireless connexion.
+The entry of new telecom providers into the Indian market in 2016 reduced the price of data plans and made streaming affordable.
+30 India now has the highest data usage per smartphone in the world, at nearly 9.8 gigabytes per month.
+31

-With access to one-third of Indian consumers, including young sports fans, Hotstar is convincing advertisers to shift some of their TV ad budgets to streaming video.36 Advertisers are particularly drawn to the innovative ad models that Hotstar is experimenting with, such as gamification.
-This includes Watch’N Play, a trivia game with a social media flavor that tests viewers’ knowledge of cricket during match play.
+With access to one-third of Indian consumers, including young sports fans, Hotstar is convincing advertisers to shift some of their TV ad budgets to streaming video.
+36 Advertisers are particularly drawn to the innovative ad models that Hotstar is experimenting with, such as gamification.
+This includes Watch’N Play, a trivia game with a social media flavour that tests viewers’ knowledge of cricket during match play.
 Advertisers can target their chosen demographic as part of the game using tools such as banner ads and video.
-Hotstar claims that Watch’N Play users spent three times more on Hotstar than average viewers and were more engaged with ads.37 Other streaming video services in Asia are developing innovative ad strategies as well.
-For example, when viewers of Indonesia’s OONA TV (185 million MAUs) watch ads and spend time on the platform, they earn rewards points called “tcoins” that they can redeem for discounts.38
+Hotstar claims that Watch’N Play users spent three times more on Hotstar than average viewers and were more engaged with ads.
+37 Other streaming video services in Asia are developing innovative ad strategies as well.
+For example, when viewers of Indonesia’s OONA TV (185 million MAUs) watch ads and spend time on the platform, they earn rewards points called “tcoins” that they can redeem for discounts.
+38

 In contrast to the Asian model, most US streaming video services take a subscription-only approach, in which users pay a monthly fee to access content ad-free.
 The two leaders, Netflix and Amazon Prime Video, are subscription-based, with the latter included in Prime membership.
 Both Disney and Apple have launched subscription-only streaming services, albeit with low monthly fees intended to make the services “no-brainers” for customers.

 The question remains: How many subscription TV services are consumers willing to maintain?
 Deloitte’s Digital media trends survey, 13th edition shows that consumers have an average of three streaming video services, a number that has remained steady for two years.
 How many spots are there “on the podium”?
-Certainly, consumers love having a choice of services, and avoiding ads is a top reason that consumers sign up for streaming video.
-Some viewers are especially ad-resistant, while others care less about avoiding ads than about maximizing their viewing options.40
+Certainly, consumers love having a choice of services and avoiding ads is a top reason that consumers sign up for streaming video.
+Some viewers are especially ad-resistant, while others care less about avoiding ads than about maximising their viewing options.
+40

-But for most consumers, the costs of having multiple video subscriptions—in both hassle and money— are adding up.41 Consumers are especially frustrated when their favorite shows “disappear” without notice, and by the reality that they must subscribe to multiple services to watch their favorite shows and movies.
+But for most consumers, the costs of having multiple video subscriptions - in both hassle and money - are adding up.
+41 Consumers are particularly frustrated when their favourite shows “disappear” without notice and by the fact that they must subscribe to multiple services to watch their favourite shows and films.
 These factors make streaming services seem progressively less valuable to consumers: For the same (or a higher) price, they get less of what they want.
-The problem will get worse as media companies withdraw rights from competitors and launch their own streaming services.
+The problem will become worse as media companies withdraw rights from competitors and launch their own streaming services.
 Finally, there are the economic costs of multiple services.
-For consumers who cut the cord to spend less than they would with a pay-TV bundle, three services could be the maximum.42
+For consumers who cut the cord to spend less than they would with a pay-TV bundle, three services could be the maximum.
+42

-The costs of launching subscription-only streaming services are mounting, too.
-The highest costs, as in China and India, are developing original content and obtaining rights to live sports.
+The costs of launching subscription-only streaming services are also rising.
+The highest costs, as in China and India, are creating original content and obtaining rights to live sports.
 Netflix plans to spend US$15 billion on original content in 2019 and nearly US$18 billion in 2020, but in past years has usually ended up spending even more than it had originally planned.
-Apple spent a reported US$6 billion on original content for the launch of its Apple TV+ service.43 Sports rights, which Hotstar and the Chinese “big three” have brought to consumers, are also costly.
-Rights to broadcast National Football League games, the highest-rated sport in the United States and the key to attracting young male viewers, cost networks about US$6 billion per year, with big increases anticipated once the current contract ends in 2021.44 It is difficult to absorb these costs and make a profit from subscription fees alone.
+Apple spent a reported US$6 billion on original content for the launch of its Apple TV+ service.
+43 Sports rights, which Hotstar and the Chinese “big three” have brought to consumers, are also costly.
+Rights to broadcast National football League games, the highest-rated sport in the United States and the key to attracting young male viewers, cost networks about US$6 billion per year, with big increases anticipated once the current contract ends in 2021.
+44 It is difficult to absorb these costs and make a profit from subscription fees alone.

-While few people love watching ads, Deloitte has found that US consumers are willing to exchange their attention for content,45 much like Asian consumers.
-That makes ad-supported services, with or without a subscription tier, an enticing option.
+While few people love watching ads, Deloitte has found that US consumers are willing to exchange their attention for content, 45 much like Asian consumers.
+That makes ad-supported services, with or without a subscription tier, an attractive option.
 This is especially true for media companies that cannot fund premium content without another source of revenue.

-In Deloitte’s recent report, Are ads the prescription for subscription fatigue?, we analyzed responses from over 2,000 US consumers to understand their tolerance for ads.
-Consumers consider an average of eight minutes of advertising “fair,” while 16 minutes of commercials per hour is “too many” for them to watch any further.
-In short, after 16 minutes, they can’t take the pain and turn the program off.
-Interestingly, younger consumers (Generation Z, millennials, and Generation X) have a higher tolerance for ads than baby boomers and matures (consumers who are 72 and older).46 Young consumers feel an average of about 8.5 minutes is “fair” and 16.6 minutes is “too much,” compared with 6.6 and 15 minutes, respectively, for their older counterparts.
+In Deloitte’s recent report, Are ads the prescription for subscription fatigue?, we analysed responses from over 2,000 US consumers to understand their tolerance for ads.
+Consumers consider an average of eight minutes of advertising “fair”, while 16 minutes of advertisements per hour is “too many” for them to watch any further.
+In short, after 16 minutes, they can’t take the pain and switch the programme off.
+Interestingly, younger consumers (Generation Z, millennials and Generation X) have a higher tolerance for ads than baby boomers and matures (consumers who are 72 and older).
+46 Young consumers feel an average of about 8.5 minutes is “fair” and 16.6 minutes is “too much”, compared with 6.6 and 15 minutes respectively for their older counterparts.

 US consumers who watch live TV streaming services that feature ads, such as Sling TV, have a higher tolerance for ads across all generations.
 For example, Gen Z consumers who use a live TV streaming service believe 10.6 minutes per hour is fair and 18.7 minutes per hour is the point at which they stop watching.

 Traditional TV, such as broadcast TV networks, shows up to 20 minutes of advertising per hour.
-That’s an “ad load” (i.e., the ratio of advertising minutes to total viewing minutes) of up to 33 percent, and clearly beyond what consumers consider tolerable, much less a fair exchange.
-But if the ad load is more reasonable, and the ads are more relevant to consumers, many are willing to watch them in exchange for content—especially if they get a discount.
-Seventy percent of consumers with three or more subscriptions said they would view advertising to get a new streaming service for a 25 percent reduction in price.47
+That’s an “ad load” (i.e. the ratio of advertising minutes to total viewing minutes) of up to 33 per cent and clearly beyond what consumers consider tolerable, let alone a fair exchange.
+But if the ad load is more reasonable and the ads are more relevant to consumers, many are willing to watch them in exchange for content - especially if they get a discount.
+Seventy per cent of consumers with three or more subscriptions said they would view advertising to get a new streaming service for a 25 per cent reduction in price.
+47

 For evidence, look no further than the recent growth in the number of ad-supported video services.
-These include Hulu’s ad-supported service, which cuts the monthly fee from US$11.99 to US$5.99, an option that has attracted 57 million users, or 70 percent of Hulu’s customers (see figure 3).
-Ads generated US$1.5 billion for Hulu in 2018, a year-over-year increase of 45 percent.48 Roku was next on the list, with more than 30 million active users as of June 2019, up 39 percent from 2018.
-Pluto TV, with over 15 million monthly active users, was acquired in January 2019 by Viacom, and could be a pillar in the combined CBS-Viacom streaming strategy.
+These include Hulu’s ad-supported service, which cuts the monthly fee from US$11.99 to US$5.99, an option that has attracted 57 million users, or 70 per cent of Hulu’s customers (see figure 3).
+Ads generated US$1.5 billion for Hulu in 2018, a year-on-year increase of 45 per cent.
+48 Roku was next on the list, with more than 30 million active users as of June 2019, up 39 per cent from 2018.
+Pluto TV, with over 15 million monthly active users, was acquired in January 2019 by Viacom and could be a pillar in the combined CBS-Viacom streaming strategy.
 Pluto TV is an aggregator that’s fully ad-driven.
 Amazon is also entering the fray, with its ad-supported IMDb TV.

-Not only options, but superior options thanks to dynamic advertising, which allows advertisers to serve consumers who are watching the same program with individualized ads based on their profile and data.
-Because most streaming services are IP-based, it is easier to deliver and execute more addressable and contextualized advertising.
+Not only options, but superior options thanks to dynamic advertising, which allows advertisers to serve consumers who are watching the same programme with individualised ads based on their profile and data.
+Because most streaming services are IP-based, it is easier to deliver and execute more addressable and contextualised advertising.
 Additionally, using a platform that combines streaming video with data-driven advertising can enable an efficient market for exchanging personal data for content.

 Some US-based streaming giants that use a subscription-only model may opt for an ad-driven model in value-conscious markets.